saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/configure-dcos-access/index.md

 | Permissive    | Optional   |
 | Strict        | Required |

-If you install a service in `permissive` mode and do not specify a service account.
-Metronome and Marathon will act as if requests from this service is made by an account with the [superuser permission](/1.13/security/ent/perms-reference/#superuser).
+If you install a service in `permissive` mode and do not specify a service account, Metronome and Marathon will act as if requests from this service is made by an account with the [superuser permission](/1.13/security/ent/perms-reference/#superuser).

 **Prerequisites:**

-- [DC/OS CLI installed](/1.13/cli/install/) and logged in as a superuser.
+- [DC/OS CLI installed](/1.13/cli/install/) and be logged in as a superuser.
 - [Enterprise DC/OS CLI 0.4.14 or later installed](/1.13/cli/enterprise-cli/#ent-cli-install).
 - If your [security mode](/1.13/security/ent/#security-modes/) is `permissive` or `strict`, you must [get the root cert](/1.13/security/ent/tls-ssl/get-cert/) before issuing the curl commands in this section.

 # Create a Key Pair

-In this step, create a 2048-bit RSA public-private key pair using the Enterprise DC/OS CLI.
+In this step, a 2048-bit RSA public-private key pair is created using the Enterprise DC/OS CLI.

 Create a public-private key pair and save each value into a separate file within the current directory.